guinetn/basecamp/assets/books/computer_science/software_design_rules/cqrs.md

 - Entities act as containers for the values, with setters and getters.
 In most cases, for small and medium-sized applications, this pattern is sufficient.
 However, when our requirements become more complex, the CQRS model may be more appropriate and scalable.

+PRO
+- Reduces system complexity by delegating tasks.
+- Enforces a clear separation between business logic and validation.
+- Helps categorize processes by their job.
+- Reduces the number of unexpected changes to shared data.
+- Reduces the number of entities that have modifying access to data.
+CONS
+- Requires constant back-and-forth communication between command and read models.
+- Can cause increased latency when sending high-throughput queries.
+- No means to communicate between service processes.

 COMMAND AND QUERY RESPONSIBILITY SEGREGATION